-Here, the Complaint fails to allege a single fact in his Complaint where either

-Respondent took an action that would state a claim under NRS 288.270(1)(a).
-The Amended from undersigned counsel to Complainant's counsel notifying them of the frivolous nature of his Board complaint, potential policy violations, and the fact he identified confidential personnel matters of another Sheriff's Deputy in a public forum.
-See Exhibit 3.3 This allegation fails as a matter of law because the letter was not sent by Complaint's employer; but rather was a pre-litigation communication between counsel notifying them of frivolous nature of his complaint and an attempt to resolve this matter without further litigation.
-Undersigned Counsel merely requested that he withdraw the complaint and notify him that fees and costs would be sought or a counter claim could be filed if he failed to do so.
-Rather than encouraging amicable

-Complaint references a single instance for basis of his allegation under NRS 288.270(1)(a).
-See resolution of labor disputes.
-Complainant is attempting to weaponize attempts to resolve the matter outside of litigation.
-Also, the fact that Complainant failed to cure any of the issues identified in the pre-litigation letter and rather decided to amend his complaint to include the letter as part of his complaint further demonstrates he was not coerced, intimidated or restrained.
-The ludicrous allegation that a letter from undersigned counsel is an action taken by Complaint's employer, would be analogous to the filing of this instant motion or the request for attorney's fees and costs.
-Since Complainant failed to allege any action by his employer this allegation fails to state a claim.
+Here, the Complaint fails to allege a single fact in his Complaint where either Respondent took an action that would state a claim under NRS 288.270(1)(a).
+In fact, he doesn't even allege a fact that would meet the first prong of the test.
+The Complaint fails to identify a single action by either respondent or an action toward Leonard as the basis of his allegation under NRS 288.270(1)(a).
+See Complaint, 10 at ¶48-49.
+Strangely, Leonard points to a pre-litigation letter from undersigned counsel notifying Leonard's counsel of the frivolous nature of the Complaint, potential policy violations, and the fact he identified confidential personnel matters of another Sheriff's Deputy in a public forum.
+See Exhibit 3.5 This allegation fails as a matter of law because the letter was not sent by Complaint's employer (neither had been served at the time); but rather was a pre-litigation communication addressed to counsel notifying him of frivolous nature of Leonard's complaint and an attempt to resolve this matter without further litigation.
+The complaint mistakenly imbues counsel's letter to another attorney as an employer action.
+However, undersigned counsel is not Leonard's employer, nor does he work for Leonard's employer.
+There is simply no alleged action by Leonard's employer toward Leonard allege a claim under NRS 288.270(1)(a).
+In the letter, undersigned Counsel merely requested that Complainant's counsel withdraw the complaint and notified Complainant's counsel that fees and costs would be sought, or a counter claim could be filed if he failed to do so.
+Rather than encouraging amicable resolutions of labor disputes, Complainant, through counsel, is attempting to weaponize an attempt to resolve the matter outside of litigation.
+Also, the fact that Complainant, failed to cure any of the issues identified in the pre-litigation letter and rather decided to amend his complaint to include the letter as part of his complaint further demonstrates he was not coerced, intimidated, or restrained.
+Now, even after reviewing the pleadings in the previous case, Leonard merely re-filed the same Complaint and did not even attempt to cure the issues raised in Respondents' previous Motion to Dismiss or the pre-litigation letter.
+Since Complainant failed to allege any action by his "employer" this allegation fails to state a claim.

-Amended Complaint.
-10 at \$\frac{4}{4}\frac{4}{8}\text{-49}\$.
-Inexplicably, Complainant points to a pre-litigation letter e.
-Complainant fails to state a claim under NRS 288.270(1)(d), and NRS 288.270(1)(f).

-&lt;sup>5 [P]relitigation letters airing grievances and threatening litigation if they are not resolved are commonplace, sometimes with salutary results, and do not suffice to show an improper purpose if nonfrivolous litigation is eventually commenced."
+5 [P]relitigation letters airing grievances and threatening litigation if they are not resolved are commonplace, sometimes with salutary results, and do not suffice to show an improper purpose if nonfrivolous litigation is eventually commenced."
 Sussman v.
-Bank of Israel, 56 F 3d 450, 459 (2d Cir.
-1995)
+Bank of Israel, 56 F.3d 450, 459 (2d Cir.
+1995).